 Certificate of Need (CON) is a regulation that limits health care supply unless a specific “need” is determined by state health care planners.
 Based on the theory that the economics of health care is unlike any other market, CON laws use central planning to try to reduce health care costs by keeping health care facilities from buying too much equipment, building too much capacity, and adding too many beds.
 If medical providers have plans to build or expand an existing health care facility, offer new services, or update major medical equipment, they will most likely need to ask permission from the State Health Coordinating Council (SHCC).

-However, once the reimbursement system shifted to a fee-for-service prospective payment system, the federal government repealed the CON mandate in 1987, citing that the program did not effectively restrain health care costs.
+Congress enacted CON laws under the federal Health Planning Resources Development Act in 1974 with the goal to cut down on health care cost inflation.
+However, the federal government repealed the CON mandate in 1987 because the program did not effectively restrain costs.
 Fifteen states have since scrapped their CON programs.
-North Carolina burdens health care entrepreneurs with one of the most stringent CON programs in the nation, regulating over 25 services that range from kidney dialysis units to mental health services to ambulatory surgery centers (ASCs).
+North Carolina did not and still has one of the most stringent CON programs in the nation, regulating over 25 services that range from kidney dialysis units to mental health services to ambulatory surgery centers (ASCs).

 Despite the federal government acknowledging CON’s failure, the SHCC and other proponents argue that centralized decision-making must remain intact to prevent duplicative services and underused facilities that may yield low-quality care.

 - Four decades’ worth of data and research into CON laws consistently find that they fail to lower health care costs.
 In fact, limiting the supply of health services is far more likely to cause increases in health care costs because it reduces competition.